Question: What causes hard stool or constipation after c-section? What home remedies soften stool after surgery?

 Take a lot of water

 Water helps to keep you well-hydrated and soften your stool.
-Its also important you avoid caffeinated beverages because it could worsen your symptoms.
+It’s also important you avoid excessive caffeinated beverages and alcohol because they could increase dehydration.

 Eat lots of fiber diet

-Taking lots of fiber help push you gut content quickly to aid defecation.
-So, take lots of vegetables, fruits, whole-grain cereals, rice, bread, pasta.
+Taking lots of fiber helps push your gut content quickly to aid defecation.
+So, take lots of vegetables, fruits, whole-grain cereals, rice, bread, pasta and beans.
+If you are very constipated, introducing fiber slowly and drinking enough water helps prevent bloating.
+NIDDK+1

 Get moving

 Try to move around after your surgery as this can help your gut movement return.
-The quicker you ambulate after your surgery, the less likely you will have severe complications from constipation.
+The quicker you ambulate after your surgery (safely, with support), the less likely you will have severe complications from constipation.
+Nursing CE Central+1

 Are there serious complications from constipation?

 Your doctor knows that constipation after surgery can have undesirable consequences.
-So, they quickly help you to prevent constipation from happening.
+So, they quickly help you to prevent constipation from happening or becoming severe.

-This may require further actions by your doctor ranging from digital rectal examination to dislodge your stool or rarely surgery.
+This may require further actions by your doctor ranging from digital rectal examination to dislodge your stool, medicines given by mouth or rectally (suppositories or enemas), or, rarely, surgery.

-Other complications of constipation are rectal prolapse, hemorrhoids, and wound breakdown.
+Other complications of constipation are rectal prolapse, hemorrhoids, and wound breakdown from excessive straining.
+Very rarely, severe untreated constipation can worsen pelvic floor problems later in life.
+Cleveland Clinic